RedBeardLab/cloud-canary-blog/content/performance/get_object_s3.md

 +++
-title = 'Unveiling the Latency: How Long Does AWS S3’s GetObject Operation Take?' date = 2023-09-30T18:50:05+02:00 draft = false
+title = 'How long does it take to get an object from AWS S3' date = 2023-09-30T18:50:05+02:00 draft = false
 +++